FreeFries/Interpreter/README.md

 </pre>

-The default methods of multi() & add() actually return lambda expressions - thus the beauty of this is you are actually dealing with little Node blocks that you can effectively "transport" to your final calling method eval() !
-Those code blocks are ... see the interface Node.java
+The default methods of multi() & add() actually return lambda expressions - thus the beauty of this is you are actually dealing with little **_code blocks_** that you can effectively "transport" to your final calling method eval() !

+See **[Node.java](https://github.com/FreeFries/Interpreter/blob/master/src/main/java/xander/whill/Node.java)** which is all you need!
 <pre>
 () -> (n.eval() * o.eval()) // for multiplication where n & o are the nodes passed in